halliwellb/reading-notes/201-notes/class12.md

 ## Chart.js Documentation

 1. `Chart.js` allows you to incorporate charts in your HTML page.
-You can utilize it with in-line `script` tag, and then telling it what type of chart you want (`scatter`, `line`, `bar`, etc), with the coresponding data inputs.
+You can utilize it with in-line `script` tag, and then telling it what type of chart you want (`scatter`, `line`, `bar`, etc), with the corresponding data inputs.

 2. `scatter`, `line`, `bar`, `pie`, `doughnut`